5 Questions To Ask Before Choosing Funds For Your Investment Portfolio

 That’s the easy part.
 The tricky part is deciding which funds you want to invest in.
 In this post, I’ll cover five questions it’s worth asking yourself before choosing funds for your investment portfolio.

 Question 1.
-What types of stocks and/or bonds do you want exposure to?
+What types of stocks and/or bonds do you want in your investment portfolio?

 There are many different types of funds; each made up of different types of stocks, bonds, or combinations of both.
 Before you choose a fund manager, decide which types of stocks and/or bonds you want to own.